Nance O'Neil: Film

 O'Neil began acting in silent films with studios in New York and New Jersey before moving to California to work in Hollywood productions.
 Among her early films are the 1915 drama The Kreutzer Sonata and the 1916 five-reeler The Witch.
 Both of those motion pictures were filmed at Fox Film Corporation's facilities in Fort Lee, New Jersey.
 More than a decade later, she made a successful transition to the sound era, although she retired from films after working a few years in the new medium.
 Some of O'Neil's screen appearances in that period include performances in the 1930 features Ladies of Leisure, The Royal Bed, and The Rogue Song; in the 1931 releases Cimarron and Transgression; and in the 1932 medical drama False Faces, her final film.

+Personal life

 Relationship with Lizzie Borden

 In 1904, O'Neil met acquitted murder suspect Lizzie Borden while in Boston.
 The two had a close friendship, which incited considerable gossip.